 On the rare mornings I feel too much, I feel like I’m betraying J. somehow.
 I hear his voice instructing me to balance my thoughts, to breathe, to speak truth aloud, but this merry-go-round of death is too quick, too cunning.
 It knows my soft spots and how to exploit them, so that all I want is to curl up cat-like in my bed that’s always a little too warm—even with the fan on—and never move again.
 It takes an act of the supernatural to not be afraid on a morning where mantras and breathing techniques prove themselves inadequate.
 Maybe, if I statue myself, he won’t find me.

 On the rare mornings I feel too much, I wonder why my friends are my friends.
 I question if they only tolerate me.
-They tell me they love me, but warn me, as subtle as a caterpillar crawls up the flesh of a human arm, to “get over” my trauma because it’s been four years and “don’t you wanna move past it?”
+They tell me they love me, but warn me, as subtle as a caterpillar crawls up the flesh of a human arm, to “get over” my trauma because it’s been seven years and “don’t you wanna move past it?”
 It is seemingly trite advice for a body—a life—massacred by trauma and memories.
 Or maybe, I’m just projecting my insecurities into places they shouldn’t be.

-On the rare mornings I feel too much, I hear my mother quoting the Bible, the part that says, “Be anxious for nothing…” and I want, ever so much, to body slam both her and Jesus, especially Jesus.
+On the rare mornings I feel too much, I hear my mother quoting the Bible, the part that says, “Be anxious for nothing…” and I want, ever so much, to body slam both her and Jesus.

 On the rare mornings I feel too much, I throw myself into the jaws of theology to let my analytical mind escape the acidic rain of my tortured hippocampus, the part of my brain that loops trauma memories on repeat like a good 90s song.
 I can’t be PTSD’s lover when I’m reading A. W. Tozer and C. S. Lewis.